TraderCodes/LeetCode-Practice/0 - Structy/Dynamic Programming/082 MAX PALIN SUBSUENCE/README.md

-max palin subsequence
-Write a function, maxPalinSubsequence, that takes in a string as an argument.
-The function should return the length of the longest subsequence of the string that is also a palindrome.
+Write a function, canConcat, that takes in a string and an array of words as arguments.
+The function should return boolean indicating whether or not it is possible to concatenate words of the array together to form the string.

-A subsequence of a string can be created by deleting any characters of the string, while maintaining the relative order of characters.
+You may reuse words of the array as many times as needed.

 test_00:
-maxPalinSubsequence("luwxult"); // -> 5
+canConcat("oneisnone", ["one", "none", "is"]); // -> true
 test_01:
-maxPalinSubsequence("xyzaxxzy"); // -> 6
+canConcat("oneisnone", ["on", "e", "is"]); // -> false
 test_02:
-maxPalinSubsequence("lol"); // -> 3
+canConcat("oneisnone", ["on", "e", "is", "n"]); // -> true
 test_03:
-maxPalinSubsequence("boabcdefop"); // -> 3
+canConcat("foodisgood", ["is", "g", "ood", "f"]); // -> true
 test_04:
-maxPalinSubsequence("z"); // -> 1
+canConcat("santahat", ["santah", "hat"]); // -> false
 test_05:
-maxPalinSubsequence("chartreusepugvicefree"); // -> 7
+canConcat("santahat", ["santah", "san", "hat", "tahat"]); // -> true
 test_06:
-maxPalinSubsequence("qwueoiuahsdjnweuueueunasdnmnqweuzqwerty"); // -> 15
-test_07:
-maxPalinSubsequence("enamelpinportlandtildecoldpressedironyflannelsemioticsedisonbulbfashionaxe"); // -> 31
+canConcat("rrrrrrrrrrrrrrrrrrrrrrrrrrx", ["r", "rr